dotlang/language/README.md

 - **Version 0.95**: May 23, 2017 - Refined notation for loop and match, Re-organize and complete the document, remove pre and post condition, add `defer` keyword, remove `->>` operator in match, change tuple assignment notation from `:` to `=`, clarifications as to speciying type of a tuple literal, some clarifications about `&` and `//`, replaced `match` keyword with `::` operator, clarified sub-typing, removed `//`, discarded templates, allow operator overloading, change name to `dotlang`, re-introduces type specialization, make `loop, if, else` keyword, unified numberic types, dot as a chain operator, some clarifications about sum types and type system, added `ref` keyword, replace `where` with normal functions, added type-copy and local-anything type operator (`^` and `%`).
 - **Version 0.96**: June 2, 2017 - Removed operator overloading, clarifications about casting, renamed local anything to `!`, removed `^` and introduced shortcut for type specialization, removed `.@` notation, added `&` for combine statements and changed `^` for lambda-maker, changed notation for tuple and type specialization, `%` for casting, removed `!` and added support for generics, clarification about method dispatch, type system, embedding and generics, changed inheritance model to single-inheritance to make function dispatch more well-defined, added notation for implicit and reference, Added phantom types, removed `double` and `uint`, removed `ref` keyword, added `!` to support protocol parameters.
 - **Version 0.97**: June 26, 2017 - Clarifications about primitive types and array/hash literals, ban embedding non-tuples,  changed notation for casting to be more readable, removed `anything` type, removed lambda-maker and `$_` placeholder, clarifications about casting to function type, method dispatch and assignment to function pointer, removed opIndex and chaining operator, changed notation for array and map definition and generic declaration, remove `$` notation, added throw and catch functions, simplified loop, introduced protocols, merged `::` into `@`, added `..` syntax for generating array literals, introduced `val` and it's effect in function and variable declaration,  everything is a reference, support type alias, added `binary` type, unified assignment semantic, made `=` data-copy operator, removed `break` and `continue`, removed exceptions and assert and replaced `defer` with RIAA, added `_` for lambda creation, removed literal and val/var from template arguments, simplify protocol usage and removed `where` keyword, introduced protocols for types, changed protocol enforcement syntax and extend it to types with addition of axioms, made `loop` a function in core, made union a primitive type based on generics, introduced label types and multiple return values, introduced block-if to act like switch and type match operator, removed concept of reference/pointer and handle references behind the scene, removed the notation of dynamic type (everything is types statically), introduced type filters, removed `val` and `binary` (function args are immutable), added chaining operator and `opChain`.
-- **Version 0.98**: ?? ??? ???? - implicit type inference in variable declaration, Universal immutability + compiler optimization regarding re-use of values, new notation to change tuple, array and map, `@` is now type-id operator, functions can return one output, new semantics for chain operator and no `opChain`, no `opEquals`, Disposable protocol, `nothing` as built-in type, Dual notation to read from array or map and it's usage for block-if, Closure variable capture and compiler re-assignment detection, use `:=` for variable declaration, definition for exclusive resource, Simplify type filters, chain using `>>`, change function and lambda declaration notation to use `|`, remove protocols and new notation for polymorphic union, added `do` and `then` keywords to reduce need for parens, changed chaining operator to `~`, re-write and clean this document with correct structure and organization, added `autoBind`, change notation for union to `|` and `()` for lambda, simplify primitive types, handle conditional and pattern matching using map and array, return `$` for tuple litearls, renamed tuple to struct, `()` notation to read/write map and array, `:=` for loop, made `=` a statement, added `::` operator.
+- **Version 0.98**: ?? ??? ???? - implicit type inference in variable declaration, Universal immutability + compiler optimization regarding re-use of values, new notation to change tuple, array and map, `@` is now type-id operator, functions can return one output, new semantics for chain operator and no `opChain`, no `opEquals`, Disposable protocol, `nothing` as built-in type, Dual notation to read from array or map and it's usage for block-if, Closure variable capture and compiler re-assignment detection, use `:=` for variable declaration, definition for exclusive resource, Simplify type filters, chain using `>>`, change function and lambda declaration notation to use `|`, remove protocols and new notation for polymorphic union, added `do` and `then` keywords to reduce need for parens, changed chaining operator to `~`, re-write and clean this document with correct structure and organization, added `autoBind`, change notation for union to `|` and `()` for lambda, simplify primitive types, handle conditional and pattern matching using map and array, renamed tuple to struct, `()` notation to read/write map and array, `:=` for loop, made `=` a statement, added `return` statement, updated definition of chaining operator,

 # Introduction